-This report provides an update on two southern blue whiting Units of Certification (UoC): SBW 6B Bounty Platform and SBW 6I Campbell Island Rise, and supplements the information previously provided for the first surveillance audit in 2019.
+This report provides an update on two southern blue whiting Units of Certification (UoC): SBW 6B Bounty Platform and SBW 6I Campbell Island Rise, and supplements the information previously provided for the surveillance audits in 2019 and 2021.

 It is Deepwater Group Limited's (DWG) submission that these two southern blue whiting trawl fisheries continue to conform with the MSC Fisheries Standard (FCR V1.3) as evidenced in the following updated information and references.